DibranMulder/dibranmulder-blog/source/_posts/Azure-functions-V2-with-EF-Core.md

     }
 }
 ```
-Once you've setup the registration then its very easy to inject it into your Azure Functions, take a look at this sample:
+Once you've setup the registration then it's very easy to inject it into your Azure Functions, take a look at this sample:
 ```csharp
 public static class DemoFunction
 {